MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/connect-go.md

 1. [Download](https://go.dev/dl/) and install Go for Microsoft Windows according to the [installation instructions](https://go.dev/doc/install).
 1. Launch the command prompt from the start menu.
-1. Make a folder for your project such as: `mkdir  %USERPROFILE%\go\src\mysqlgo`.
+1. Make a folder for your project, such as `mkdir  %USERPROFILE%\go\src\mysqlgo`.
-1. Change directory into the project folder, such as: `cd %USERPROFILE%\go\src\mysqlgo`.
+1. Change directory into the project folder, such as `cd %USERPROFILE%\go\src\mysqlgo`.
 1. Set the environment variable for GOPATH to point to the source code directory: `set GOPATH=%USERPROFILE%\go`.
 1. Run [go mod init](https://go.dev/ref/mod#go-mod-init) to create a module in the current directory.
 For example: `go mod init mysqlgo`.
     - The `<module_path>` parameter is generally a location in a GitHub repo - such as `github.com/<your_github_account_name>/<directory>`.